mbachmann/todo-angular-20-standalone/README.md

 **Explanation of Test Cases:**

-1. Data Binding Tests: Verifies that listId and the number of todo items are displayed correctly in the template.
+1. **Data Binding Tests**: Verifies that `listId and the number of todo items are displayed correctly in the template.
-2. Event Handling Tests:Tests key events like pressing the Enter key, clicking the delete and edit buttons, and interacting with checkboxes.
+2. **Event Handling Tests**:Tests key events like pressing the Enter key, clicking the delete and edit buttons, and interacting with checkboxes.
-3. Dynamic Rendering Tests: Confirms that the todo items render properly based on todoItems array content.
+3. **Dynamic Rendering Tests**: Confirms that the todo items render properly based on `todoItems` array content.
-4. Integration with Component Logic: Ensures that clicking buttons and interacting with the template triggers the correct methods in the component.
+4. **Integration with Component Logic**: Ensures that clicking buttons and interacting with the template triggers the correct methods in the component.

 ## Add the Routings for TodoItemsComponent